 When we arrived there, I was examined immediately and told that the dilation was at 4 to 6 cm. already.
 So they let me lay on the bed, taught me how to breathe deeply and practice pushing.
 The TV set was on, and I saw that the midwives were watching Star Circle Quest.
 My husband peeked through the door to check on me from time to time and I told him I was fine.
 A midwife who saw us asked who he was and I told her that he’s my husband.
 She said he sounded like a best friend who dropped by.
 “Oh, he’s also my best friend!”
 I replied.

 Around six o’clock in the evening, it was time, and the midwife told me to transfer bed.
 Yes, I stood up, walked to the delivery room and lay on the delivery table on my own.
 The pain was already constant and I never thought I could make that few paces away.
 So my feet were on the stirrups, and I saw the doctor and four midwives beside me.
 They were coaching me to push.
 And when I couldn’t take it anymore, I asked for anesthesia.
 The doctor said she will only administer it once she saw the baby’s crown.
 So she encouraged me to push even more.
 It took a little while until I gave my biggest and last push that I could muster.
 And there she was, a long, fair-skinned baby girl, weighing 6.14 pounds, crying.
 And I whispered, “I love you, my baby.”

-Thirteen years have gone and she’s growing up to be a beautiful, tall, intelligent, and sweet girl in her teens.
+Fourteen years have gone and she’s growing up to be a beautiful, tall, intelligent, and sweet girl in her teens.
 My husband and I treasure so much that the pain I went through was worth it.
 She is our bundle of joy growing up.
 Our little sweet potato.
-And yesterday, we celebrated her birthday a day ahead and in celebration of Mother’s Day, at her favorite fast food chain: KFC.

 Happy birthday, Ganjah!